Maya Gods and Religious Beliefs

 Due to the time depth of the Maya culture and the various influences from elsewhere in Mesoamerica, the pantheon of Maya gods and deities is particularly rich and the nature of Maya religious beliefs makes it difficult to grasp for the western eye.

-A dozen or so of Maya gods are well identified and can be found throughout the corpus of Maya iconography.
+A dozen or so Maya gods are well identified and can be found throughout the corpus of Maya iconography.
 Many of them have their counterparts elsewhere in Mesoamerica.
 For example, the Mexica (i.e. Aztecs) god Tlaloc and the Maya god Chaak are both gods of rain and lightning.
 But, for the rest, there is much confusion.
-This is mostly due to the nature of Maya religious belief.

-Supernatural beings were characterized by a variety of criteria such as function, sex, direction, age, colour, etc., and attributes such as glyphs, symbols, iconographic elements, etc. Some of these elements could change to reflect the various aspects of the deity.
+Supernatural beings were characterized by a variety of criteria such as function, sex, direction, age, colour, etc., and attributes such as glyphs, symbols, iconographic elements and so on.
+Some of these elements could change to reflect the various aspects of the deity.

 In the texts and iconography, certain features distinguish supernatural beings from historical characters: